 All substitutes are expected to provide general supervision through the use of Systematic Supervision for all students in all areas of the school system.
+Systematic Supervision does not include the use of cell phones while supervising.
+Refer to the section on communications.
 Any substitute is allowed to respectfully ask students in the halls to present a pass and require student to return to the classroom for a proper hall pass.
 Substitutes have the specific responsibility for student supervision.
 Students must be fully supervised in all areas of the school including classrooms, hallways, playgrounds, and cafeteria.
 If students are present, a substitute needs to be present.
 Substitutes who do not follow the student supervision policy will be subject to verbal and/or written reprimands.
 Students are not allowed to leave the school grounds at any time during the school day without having parent/guardian permission; substitutes cannot decide if a student may or may not leave school grounds.
 Students will be called to the office if they are being checked out.